 Don’t miss a cable car ride through the sloped streets of San Francisco.
 Be sure to stop and explore some of the city’s distinctive neighborhoods like Chinatown, Little Italy, and Haight-Ashbury.
 And be sure sample all the food specialities in each neighborhood.

 Golden Gate Park is a sprawling natural oasis in the urban core.
 It is home several great playgrounds, paddle boats, a lovely Japanese Tea Garden, and even a herd of buffalo!
 It is also home to numerous museums including family-favorite, the California Academy of Sciences.
 Here is our complete guide to Golden Gate Park.

 Want the perfect photo?
 Check out our guide to finding the best views in San Francisco.

 San Francisco Kid-Approved Best Bets

 School Age Kids: The Exploratorium was my absolute favorite museum when I was a kid.
-The recently expanded museum, now located on the Embarcadero, is still my go-to choice for kid (okay, and parent) hands-on fun.
+The recently expanded museum, now located on the Embarcadero, is still my go-to choice for hands-on, educational fun.

 Teens & Tweens: Send your teens to the slammer with a visit to Alcatraz.
-Although the tour is family-friendly for all ages, young kids will quickly tire of the audio tour.
-But, the award winning audio tour is riveting for even those hard-to-please teens.
+Although the tour is family-friendly for all ages, young kids may quickly tire of the audio tour.
+But, the award-winning audio tour is riveting for even those hard-to-please teens.

 San Francisco Driving Tips

-In complete honesty, driving in San Francisco is a bit challenging for many newbies.
-Parking can be a frustrating (and expensive) addition to your trip.
-I recommend families park their car at their hotels and utilize the exceptional public transportation system that can take you within one city block of just about anywhere spot in the city.
-Download the Muni+ app for helpful tips regarding public transit in San Francisco.
+I recommend families park their car at their hotels and utilize the exceptional public transportation system that can take you within one city block of just about any spot in the city.
+Download MuniMobile for helpful tips regarding public transit in San Francisco.